The Naturalist’s Guide to the Best Barefoot Running Shoes

 To keep from falling over, we often bend forward at the waist, straining our lower back, hamstrings, upper back, neck, and shoulders.
 It also puts a lot of force on our knees, hips and feet when we run.
 Once we put them out, we can begin to reverse this.
 By feeling the ground the nerve endings on the bottom of our feet begin to tell us that we’re leaning or tilting forward or we are bending forward at the waist.

 By running with minimal footwear, we tend to naturally do so with better posture.
 Not only do we look better and get taller, but do we greatly reduce all of the stress and strain on our bodies.

 Going barefoot has been shown to reduce inflammation.
-One solution may be grounding, the process of reducing inflammation by standing, walking or even sitting barefoot on the ground.
+One solution may be grounding, the process of reducing inflammation by standing and walking with bare feet on the ground.
 Studies have shown that free radicals, the pesky buggers take responsibility for inflammation carry a positive charge.

 Although these positively charged particles play an important part in our immune system and the healing response, if we don’t know how to drain them, they will build up in our bodies, create excess inflammation and cell/tissue damage.
 Meantime, the earth naturally contains a huge negative charge.